lkcormack/lkc_leap/leapDataStructure.md

 Digits have IDs and bones.
 Confusingly, the digit ID property is called `finger_id`

 Properties include:

+`bones` - a list of the bones

+and each bone, `metacarpal`, `proximal`, `intermediate`, and `distal` , e.g.

+`digit.distal`

+## Bone (bone in digit.bones)

+Represents a single bone (on a single finger of a single hand)

+Properties:

+`previous.joint` - the proximal joint of the bone

+`next.joint` - the distal joint of the bone

+`width` - the width of the bone

+`rotation` - includes x,y,z and a "w" that is currently a mystery

+To get the position of the fingertip, we get the position of the "next joint" of the distal bone.
+Since the distal bone is the last bone, the distal "joint" is actually the position of the fingertip, e.g.,

 `digit.distal.next_joint.x, .y, .z`: The position of the fingertip.

-The key is that the joints are the things with positions.
-Bones have a "previous" (proximal) joint and a "next" (distal) joint.
-It the above example, the `next_joint` is actually the tip of the finger because the `distal` bone is the last bone on the finger.
+The key is that the *joints* are the things with positions.
+So to get finger positions, we get the  "previous" (proximal) joint and a "next" (distal) joint.

 ## Summary
 Each tracking event is effectively a "frame" or snapshot of the hand data at a given time point.
 The `event` contains a list of hand objects.
 Each `hand` contains palm and digit (finger) data as objects of class `Palm` and `Digit`, respectively.
+The digits have bones, the bones have joints, and the joints have the x, y, z positions in space.

-The digits each have 4 bones, and the bones each have 2 joints, and it the joints that contain the x,y,z positional data.
+The digits each have 4 bones, and the bones each have 2 joints, and it is the joints that contain the x,y,z positional data.